nielsuit227/Amplo-PM-API/README.md

 To create the token, you need your `project_id` and your device's `private_key`.

 ## Message Encoding
+All the send data needs to be Avro encoded.
+The data scheme is defined before deployment.

 ## JSON Web Token
+All communication is authorized via a JSON Web Token.
+Each message has its own JWT, based upon the `device_id`, `private_key` and `timestamp`.
+For Python, Java, C++ and JS you can find the code below.

 ### Python
 `pip install jwt`